Robot Joint Types: The Essential Introduction

 2. Revolute

-A revolute or rotational joint moves around a point about one degree of freedom.
-You can think of a revolute joint as being like the elbow joint in your arm &#; it can bend only in one direction.
+Revolute or rotational joints pivot around a single point with one degree of freedom.
+Consider the elbow joint in your arm; it bends predominantly in one direction.

 3. Spherical